rameltranquille/DS-Spring2022/Intro.md

 - occurs whenever we use the keyword *new*

- Arrays in java are always stored on the heap in consecutive memory locations
+ Arrays in java are always stored on the in consecutive memory locations
  ```java
 int [] array = new int[10];
 ```